Britain's mid-sized banks coping with coronavirus, but warn of pain ahead

 "It is too soon to say what the longer term impact will be on our business, but we entered this period with a strong and secured balance sheet, sensible LTVs and strong risk management capabilities, equipping us well to navigate the current situation," OneSavings Bank Chief Executive Andy Golding said.

-Shares in Virgin Money gained 6% at 0853 GMT, while OneSavings was up 3%.
+Shares in Virgin Money were up 11% at 1128 GMT, while OneSavings gained 7%.

 Metro entered the crisis in bad shape after an accounting blunder last year decimated its stock market value, forced out its top bosses, and triggered an ongoing regulatory investigation.